 Tracking HSDirs and the version of Tor they run

 I made a script* to track how many HSDirs run a version of tor that understands v2 onions.
 It runs every hour, downloads the current consensus, finds all relays that have the HSDir flag and checks their tor version.
-If the tor version is 0.4.[6-9] it is counted as being “nonv2” otherwise it is counted as “v2”
+If the tor version is 0.4.[6-9] (as of 16 UTC 26th Oct it also includes 0.3.5.17 and 0.4.5.11) it is counted as being “nonv2” otherwise it is counted as “v2”